Best Garage Parking Aids 2026: Lasers vs. Mats (Stop The “Bump”)

 ๐ Safety Warning: Laser Eye Hazard

-If you choose the Laser guide, you must follow the “Mounting Height Rule.”
+If you choose the Laser guide, refer to the "Mounting Height Rule" mentioned earlier

 The Risk: